 Accounting and Monitoring Arrangement

 CITG is a constituent grant under the OEBG / EOEBG / ESCBG.
-In this respect, aided schools should observe the rules on usage of OEBG / EOEBG mentioned in relevant EDB circular memoranda and user guides, whilst government schools should observe closely related circulars/memoranda on ESCBG issued from time to time for government schools.
-In line with the existing rules, schools may retain the surplus balance up to 12 months' provision of OEBG / EOEBG / ESCBG as surplus.
+In this respect, aided schools should observe the rules on usage of OEBG / EOEBG mentioned in relevant EDB circular memoranda and user guides, whilst government schools should observe closely related circulars/memoranda on ESCBG issued from time to time.
+In line with the existing rules, schools may retain up to 12 months' provision under OEBG / EOEBG / ESCBG as surplus.
 Caput schools may retain up to 12 months’ provision of CITG as surplus.
 Schools are advised to make good resources planning to meet their expenses according to their priorities.
 For accounting and auditing purposes, schools should keep a separate ledger account to reflect all incomes and expenditures chargeable to the CITG.
-Also, schools are encouraged to relate the schools' IT budget to the annual school-based development plans and publish the audited financial statement in their School Reports.
+Also, schools are required to relate the schools' IT budget to the annual school-based development plans and publish the audited financial statement in their School Reports.